‘The vaccine will save our lives and allow us to go back to normal’ Rosie Dada, Practice Nurse

 We are excited to offer you the Covid Vaccine to protect you from suffering with the Coronavirus.

-100’s of our patients and 1000’s of people in Lewisham have had the vaccine already – here are some of the questions we’ve been asked and what our team of reception, doctors and nurses have been saying.
+100’s of our patients, 1000’s of people in Lewisham, and over a million people in South East London have had the vaccine already – here are some of the questions we’ve been asked and what our team of reception, doctors and nurses have been saying.
 But first a message from some of our patients and staff:

 What is it like having a Covid Vaccine?